 In the simplest sense, smart contracts are just a programmed version of your usual contract.
 Its purpose is to automatically trigger a previously settled-upon contract when all the preconditions have been met.
-Since every condition has to be manually programmed in order to execute, this can significantly reduce the amount of fine print designed to favor one party, even at the expense of the other.
+Since every condition has to be manually programmed to execute, this can significantly reduce the amount of fine print designed to favor one party, even at the expense of the other.

-Although smart contracts as we refer to them now rose to prominence with programmable blockchain implementations, they are much older than that.
-Computer scientist, lawyer and cryptographer Nick Szabo first proposed smart contracts as a concept in the 90s.
+Although smart contracts, as we refer to them now, rose to prominence with programmable blockchain implementations, they are much older than that.
+Computer scientist, lawyer, and cryptographer Nick Szabo first proposed smart contracts as a concept in the 90s.
 He described them as “a set of promises, specified in digital form, including protocols within which the parties perform on these promises.”
 Outside of their current implementations, smart contracts are present elsewhere: vending machines are considered a rudimentary version of the technology, as they follow the general principle that with the right input, a certain output is guaranteed.

 For those who understand what blockchain is, it can seem obvious how smart contracts fit into the architecture of a blockchain.
 In a completely decentralized space, where nobody holds significant amounts of power, there is no place for intermediaries and third parties that handle compliance and consensus.
 As our aforementioned guide explains, consensus is reached through preset mechanisms that do not rely on human intervention.
 The same is true for compliance and execution of programs: smart contracts are programmed implementations of these concepts that remove the need for people to hold that kind of power.

 How Does a Smart Contract Work

 However, knowing what a smart contract is doesn’t necessarily explain how it works.